The Slow Death of ISDN And How to Replace It

 A SIP trunk is basically a digital port placed over your existing telephone system to give it a greater degree of flexibility.
 This ISDN replacement is suitable for businesses which have a phone system which is less than 5 years old.

 This advanced product is a speciality at Synextra.
-Our clever boxes converts your ISDN signals to digital ones.
+Our clever boxes convert your ISDN signals to digital ones.
 They are suitable for larger businesses which have very old (5+ years) onsite phone systems.